Research

 Infant Directed Speech (IDS) has been shown to be hyper-articulated and is thought to facilitate phonetic acquisition.
 This is particularly true for vowels and studies on consonant hyper-articulation have returned mixed results.
 This series of projects evaluate whether consonants and vowels IDS are, in fact, hyper-articulated and how phonetic categories may be learned from naturalistic data.

-• Bootstrapping prosodic primitives from Infant Directed Speech, in-prep, to be submitted to the Journal of the Acoustical Society of America (with Megha Sundara)
+• Bootstrapping prosodic primitives from Infant Directed Speech, in prep (with Ann Aly, Stephanie Jacobson and Megha Sundara)

 We show that language-specific prosodic categories can be learned solely from intensity and frequency information in the target language.
 We show that a clustering algorithm can find three clusters in Spanish and Bengali, two languages that differ in their intonational phonologies, and that, crucially, these learned clusters map onto prosodic groups that approximate the target intonational phonologies.
 This suggests that a learner that pays attention to the same set of acoustic cues will discover typologically appropriate functional categories that signal the prosodic structure of their target language.